 Q: Can I do a Let's Play/Review/Stream of the demo?

-A: Sure, I'd be honored!
-For written reviews, you can use the information from the
+A: Sure, we'd be honored!
+For reviews, you can also use the information/pictures from the Press Kit.

 Q: What are the minimum requirements to play the demo?